kaiserbergin/NBomber.Website/src/docs/docs/core-abstractions.md

 /// Loads test configuration.
 /// The following formats are supported:
-/// - json (.json),
+/// - json (.json)
-/// - yaml (.yml, .yaml)
-NBomberRunner.loadConfig "./config.json"
+NBomberRunner.loadConfig "config.json"

 /// Loads infrastructure configuration.
 /// The following formats are supported:
-/// - json (.json),
+/// - json (.json)
-/// - yaml (.yml, .yaml)
-NBomberRunner.loadInfraConfig "./infra-config.json"
+NBomberRunner.loadInfraConfig "infra-config.json"

 /// Sets logger configuration.
 /// Make sure that you always return a new instance of LoggerConfiguration.